Description

 Sight Word:

-- Sight Words Sentence Help your child create a short sentence using the weekly sight word.
+- Sight Words Sentence Sight words are included in the curriculum to provide the child with a foundation of reading.
+If your child is developmentally ready, help the child create a short sentence using the weekly sight word.
 Write the sentence on 3/4" Tracing Paper for the child using proper capitalization and punctuation.
 Instruct the child to copy the sentence.
 The goal is to have the large letters reach from the blue line to red line with appropriate lower case letters beginning at the green line, place finger spaces between the words, and add punctuation.
 This week create a sentence with the word "I."

 5 Year Sight Word Cards Optional Addition: The 5 Year Sight Word Cards Printable is made up of 28 cards containing the sight words.
 Print, hole punch, and bind together for easy access and mobility.